 Deion Sanders’ rating is for football only.
 Add in his baseball career and it’s 17.45, just behind Terrell Owens.
 If you ever wondered why he stuck to baseball for so long, consider that his 160-game average was 10.64 for football and 9.95 for baseball.
 In other words, he was slightly more valuable as an all-pro defensive back than he was as a journeyman outfielder.

 |Kickers||Games||Total||Per 160||Sqr Root||Sum||Off||Def|

 There’s a gaggle of kickers that have retired since I started — Jason Elam, Jason Hanson, John Carney, etc. — that should probably be here.
 I’ll get to them eventually.
 Vinatieri will retire one day, too.

-Blanda also played quarterback, and Lou Groza was a part-time lineman.
-There’s more of those guys out there, as well — mediocre position players who also kicked.
+Blanda also played quarterback, and Lou Groza was a lineman, at least for the first half of his career.
+That was pretty typical until specialists like Stenerud showed up.
 The special-teams lists are more for context than to be exhaustive.